gaurav-gogia/genie/README.md

 6. genie <project_name>
 7. Enjoy!

+### Caveats
+Make sure you have MongoDB Server installed and running.
+Generated code makes connections with MongoDB by default.
+It'll panic if it cannot connect to a running instance.
+You may switch to a different database post code generation if it doesn't fit your requirements.

 ## Mission
 - **Minimalistic**: Minimum, yet useful amount of boiler plate code generation.
 - **Productivity**: Let developers spend more time writing the code that matters &amp; less time on project setup.